ryanwprice/npf558/assignments.md

 Your headshot image must be cropped to 400&times;400px and saved as an RGB jpg.
 The filename should be all lowercase and written as `lastname-firstname-headshot.jpg`.

-Your main article image must 1500&times;850px and saved as a jpeg.
+Your main article image must 940px&times;510px and saved as a jpeg.
 The filename should be all lowercase and written as `lastname-firstname.jpg`.

 _Please, do not ask any questions or provide any other information in this email—all emails with this subject line will be auto-sorted by my computer and I will not be looking at them.
 If you have any questions please send a separate email with different subject line._

+The electronic submission and the paper copy of the essay are due at the start of the last class of the term.

+Note: Failure to format your files as indicated for the assignment may require that your work not be included in the final publication.
+If you have any questions or concerns about formatting, please ask well in advance of the due date.